Missing Son Haunts Famous Photographer

 Rumors Still Swirl Around About Former Hartford Cop’s Disappearance

 August 16th, 1981 was the last time on record that anyone saw 47 year old Andrew Economou.
-The married former Hartford Police Officer was a millionaire businessman who owned a succesful restaurant in Rocky Hill.
+The married former Hartford Police Officer was a millionaire businessman who owned a successful restaurant in Rocky Hill.
 His mistress was supposedly the last one to see him alive in a Hartford Parking Lot.
 From there, rumors and stories have swirled that he may have started a new life overseas or was a victim of murder.
 Decades later, there are stories of gambling debts and associations with mob figures that point to something sinister having happened to the father of three.
 But before he disappeared, Economou left several notes to his family that if he disappeared that they should look at one of his associates.
 When he was last seen by his mistress, he had a bag of cash that was estimated to be between fifty to a hundred thousand and that he was going to New York City for a business deal.
 Almost ten years after his disappearance, his family petitioned a Connecticut Court to have Andrew Economou declared deceased.
 To date, he is still missing.
 His fate unknown.

 Decade later, New Britain Man Still Missing